xamarin/xamarin-forms-book-samples/README.md

 # xamarin-forms-book-samples
-Sample code for the Evolve Edition of *Creating Mobile Apps with Xamarin.Forms*.
+Sample code for *Creating Mobile Apps with Xamarin.Forms*.
+The book can be downloaded from http://developer.xamarin.com/guides/cross-platform/xamarin-forms/creating-mobile-apps-xamarin-forms/.

-This repo is currently private.
-It will be made public during Evolve week.

-Draft chapters are in the corporate Xamarin dropbox at \Education\Documentation\Content\Xamarin-Forms-Book\7-Evolve-2016-Edition.

 ## Notes